Rewriting History: A Recipe for Interventional Analyses to Study Data Effects on Model Behavior: Impact of Retrieved Documents on Complex Knowledge Queries

 \textbf{Datasets} We use common datasets for evaluating or comparing models \cite{groeneveld2024, olmo2025, olmes2025}: MMLU \cite{hendrycks2021measuring}, OpenBookQA \cite{mihaylov-etal-2018-suit}, and SciQ \cite{welbl-etal-2017-crowdsourcing}.
 OpenBookQA and SciQ consist of exam-style science questions, while MMLU contains questions from 57 subjects.
-For all datasets, each item is formatted as a question with a set of 4 multiple-choice answer options (e.g., from OpenBookQA: ``What doesn't eliminate waste? (a) plants (b) mushrooms (c) bacteria (d) robots'').
-Following OLMES, we use PMI normalization for OpenBookQA and character normalization for MMLU and SciQ (full details in Appendix Table~\ref{tab:mcqa}).
+For all datasets, each item includes a question with 4 multiple-choice answer options which we rank according to the cloze formulation.
+We follow OLMES when performing length normalization for these datasets, using PMI normalization for OpenBookQA and character normalization for MMLU and SciQ (full details in Appendix Table~\ref{tab:mcqa}).

 \textbf{Retrieval-based matching} Since we often cannot easily identify terms from items in these datasets to search for in pretraining documents, we instead use IR methods to match items to documents.
 Specifically, we use the keyword-based method BM25 \cite{roberts-etal-2020-much} and the embedding-based method Dense Passage Retriever (DPR; \citealp{karpukhin2020}).
 BM25 is a popular method that scores a document's relevance to a search query based on relative word frequencies,\footnote{We use the \texttt{bm25s} Python package.} while DPR uses trained models to compute item and document embeddings and scores a document's relevance to an item using embedding similarity.\footnote{We use the multiset DPR encoders from Facebook \cite{wolf-etal-2020-transformers}.} We include both the question and the correct answer in the search queries for BM25 and to construct query embeddings using DPR.
+As in \S\ref{sec:pararel-results}, we include additional analysis of document relevance in Appendix~\ref{sec:doc-relevance}.